-If the person has arrhythmias they may have specific treatment for this, which include the following.
+If the person has arrhythmias they may have specific treatment for this, which may include the following:

-- Anticoagulants (blood thinners) may be used in people with arrhythmias to reduce the risk of blood clots forming, which could lead to a stroke. - Anti-arrhythmic medication used to reduce abnormal heart rhythms. - ICDs (implantable cardioverter defibrillator) these monitor the heart rhythm and give electric shocks to the heart if a life-threatening arrhythmia is detected.
-This may be recommended if the person has, or is at risk of, arrhythmias which could cause cardiac arrest.
+- Anticoagulants (blood thinners) may be used in people with arrhythmias to reduce the risk of blood clots forming, which could lead to a stroke. - Anti-arrhythmic medication used to control abnormal heart rhythms. - ICDs (implantable cardioverter defibrillator) which monitors for any arrhythmias in the ventricle (bottom chamber of the heart).
+Depending on the type of arrhythmia, the ICD will treat by delivering a therapy (small electrical shock).